iten-engineering/python/doc/labs-en.md

 ### Fahrzeug
 - The following vehicles are to be mapped in an inheritance hierarchy:
-  - Bicycle with the attributes color, year of manufacture and brand and the operations:
+  - Fahrrad with the attributes Farbe, Baujahr, Marke and the operations:
-    - drive() prints the text "bicycle is driving" on the console
+    - fahren() prints the text "bicycle is driving" on the console
     - print() prints all attribute values
-  - Car with the attributes color, year of construction and seats and the operations:
+  - PKW with the attributes Farbe, Baujahr, Sitzplätze and the operations:
     - fahren() prints on the console the text "PKW fährt".
     - print() prints all attribute values
 - Create a class diagram with an inheritance hierarchy so that the common attributes and operations are grouped into a common superclass.
-- Implement the class diagram using Python in the file `vehicle.py`.
+- Implement the class diagram using Python in the file `fahrzeug.py`.
 - Create a test and verify your solution by creating one instance each of Bike and Car and calling the print() and drive() methods.
 - Example output:
   ```
-  Bicycle with color=silver, year=2020, brand=Scott
-  Bicycle rides...
-  Car with color=red, year=2007, seats=4
-  Passenger car rides...
+  Fahrrad mit Farbe=silber, Baujahr=2020, Marke=Scott
+  Fahrrad fährt...
+  PKW mit Farbe=rot, Baujahr=2007, Sitzplätze=4
+  PKW fährt...
   ```

 ### MathUtil
+- Create the script `mathutil.py`.
 - Create a class `MathUtil` with the following static methods:
   - min (a, b, c)
     Calculate and return the minimum of the three numbers.